Demographics of Sheffield: East Europeans

 There has been a large East European Community in Sheffield since the 1940s, when many Polish citizens settled in the city instead of returning to their homeland.
 A Polish Consulate was opened in Sheffield in 1997 in honour of this.
 The Sheffield East European community has grown substantially since 2004 when several East European countries joined the E.U with the main settlers being from Poland, Latvia and Slovakia.
 In July 2006 the Home Office gave Sheffield City Council extra funds to look after and house its large new immigrant East European communities.

 An interesting fact is that the Polish community in Sheffield despite the fact of its small size has own independent internet newspaper Sheffield24.pl which is active non-stop from 2011.

 Chinese

-The Chinese community is one of the smallest but fastest growing ethnic groups in Sheffield with only 5,900 permanent residents in 2006.
+The Chinese community is one of the smallest ethnic groups in Sheffield with only 5,900 permanent residents in 2006.
 The community is significantly larger during term time as many overseas students from China, Malaysia and Singapore study at Sheffield's two universities creating a large non-resident community.
 London Road in Sharrow is recognized as Sheffield's unofficial Chinatown due to its high concentration of restaurants, supermarkets and other stores.
 The Sheffield Chinese Community Centre is also based here.